Glasgow-Blatchford score

 The Glasgow-Blatchford bleeding score (GBS) is a screening tool to assess the likelihood that a person with an acute upper gastrointestinal bleeding (UGIB) will need to have medical intervention such as a blood transfusion or endoscopic intervention.
 The tool may be able to identify people who do not need to be admitted to hospital after a UGIB.
 Advantages of the GBS over the Rockall score, which assesses the risk of death in UGIB, include a lack of subjective variables such as the severity of systemic diseases and the lack of a need for oesophagogastroduodenoscopy (OGD) to complete the score, a feature unique to the GBS.

+It was developed in 2000 by Oliver Blatchford (born 24 August 1954) at the Glasgow Royal Infirmary.

 In a controlled study, 16% of people presenting with UGIB had a GBS score of "0", considered low.
 Among this group there were no deaths or interventions needed and people were able to be effectively treated in an outpatient setting.

 Criteria

 The score is calculated using the table below: